MHA New Student Page

 - Once you receive your Mary Baldwin email/password information, you can access your schedule and account payable information using the “myMBU” portal.

-- New students will work with their Program Director to finalize their course selections – the program will preregister all new students for the Fall term.
+- New students will work with their Program Director to finalize their course selections – the program will preregister all new students for the Spring term.

 Find us on Facebook